-Description Controls in place Assurance Last review date Risk Subtype Rating (current) Risk level (current) available resources.
-Failure to achieve this will mean the Trust is in deficit and will see a deterioration in its long term Clear view on operational capacity required to deliver ambulance performance targets Clear view of achievable productivity targets which support performance targets Clear view of operational staff recruitment against establishments targets as set.
+Description Controls in place Assurance Last review date Risk Subtype Rating (current) Risk level (current) to achieve this will mean the Trust is in deficit and will see a deterioration in its long term Clear view of achievable productivity targets which support performance targets Clear view of operational staff recruitment against establishments targets as set.
 Clear sight these targets can be delivered Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 16/12/2016 Finance 20 High It is likely that NHS financial and operational planning will include the need to develop efficiencies in order to offset other costs pressures for the foreseeable future.
 Failure to identify and deliver CIPS will threaten the ongoing viability and solvency of the Trust.
 Appropriate supporting evidence available for CIP.
 All CIPs supported by detailed milestone plan.
 All CIPs embedded in budgets.
 All CIPs owned by relevant manager.
 Benchmarking of CIP opportunity.
 CIP governance clearly defined and in place.
 Board/FIC scrutiny of CIP planning and delivery in place.
-Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 18/11/2016 Finance 20 High There is a risk that the agreed A8 trajectory for 16/17 may be adversely affected by sustained overactivity against contractually agreed growth.
-CCGs have been directed to develop action plans to reduce activity by 5% by 1st January 2017 Surge Plan REAP OOS hub Clinical Hub Dispatch on Disposition 240 seconds implemented on 4th October 2016 NHSE regional oversight group monthly review (1) NHSI Performance oversight group monthly review (1) Strategic commissioning management board monthly review (1) Service Delivery Group (2, 3, 4, 9, 10) A&E Resource Group (9) 11/11/2016 Operational 20 High
+Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 18/11/2016 Finance 20 High There is a risk that the agreed A8 trajectory for 16/17 may be adversely affected by sustained over- activity against contractually agreed growth.
+CCGs have been directed to develop action plans to reduce activity by 5% by 1st January 2017 Surge Plan REAP OOS hub Clinical Hub Dispatch on Disposition 240 seconds implemented on 4th October 2016 Static defibrilator performance recovery group Non-clinical vacancy freeze and financial controls implemented in order to target additional spending at operational capacity Sickness management on-going Removed cat C determinants from FRU NHSE regional oversight group monthly review (1) NHSI Performance oversight group monthly review (1) Strategic commissioning management board monthly review (1) Service Delivery Group (2, 3, 4, 9, 10) A&E Resource Group (9) 11/11/2016 Operational 20 High